microsoft/vscode-wiki/Roadmap.md

 ### Language Server Protocol

-* Continue to refine and improve to Language Server Protocol with support from the community.
+* :runner: Continue to refine and improve to Language Server Protocol with support from the community.
 * [x] Enable [proposed protocol additions](https://github.com/Microsoft/language-server-protocol/blob/master/contributing.md) from the community.

 ### Debug Adaptor Protocol

-* Continue to refine and improve to Debug Adapter Protocol with support from the community.
+* :runner: Continue to refine and improve to Debug Adapter Protocol with support from the community.
 * Expose more UI for DAP features that are currently not surfaced in the VS Code debugging UI.
 This includes moving the loaded scripts UI into the core.